EonWizard/Student-Roster-System/README.md

 # Class-Roster
-displays student information given from a string of student data
+Displays student information given from a string of student data